nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/domain-name-system/domain-names-for-your-vms.md

 **Step 4: Add Floating IP of your instance to the Hostname.**

-Click on "Modify" to add your own floating IP attached to your NERC virtual instance.
+Click on "Modify" to add your own Floating IP attached to your NERC virtual instance.

 ![Update Floating IP on Hostname](images/floating-ip-to-hostname.png)